Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-22 - Daily Stoic Reflection.md

 1. **What difficulties am I likely to encounter today?**
 	- Today, I am likely to encounter a lot of negative emotions.
 I am also likely to procrastinate.
 Furthermore, I am likely to give up today.
 If any of these things are to happen, I will treat them with loving kindness and compassion, I will not give up on my self, not today, not tomorrow not util I'm dead in the grave.
 2. **What one thing do most need to get done today?**
 	- Today I chose to read the books that will improve my life.
 If I got any spare time, I chose to spent time with my wife, if she has time, if not I will print the first practice test and prepare it for tomorrow.
-I chose to do all of these thing of my own free will.
+I chose to do all of these things of my own free will.
 1. **What am I grateful for?**
-	-
+	- I am grateful for my parents, my sister, my wife, being alive, having food and warmth, having knowledge, having wisdom, understanding, Buddhism, stoicism, kindness, love and my luck.
 2. **What is worrying me?**
 	-
 3. **How can I decatastrophize today's problems?**